The Dustin Tannenhaus

 Sharlyn demonstrates maturity and introspection, stating “I believe that what makes me the person I am today is playing soccer with new people over the years, learning to adjust to my environment, and knowing what my priorities are in life.”

 She seeks to eventually bring more women into the sports community.
 “I have become a girl’s soccer coach for the middle school I attended.
 As I helped those middle school girls improve their skills with my 13+ years of soccer experience, I have become a role model for them.
 I’ve focused on teaching them that while working hard, you will always have fun when you’re doing the thing you love.”
-Sharlyn has committed Webers Honors College at San Diego State & we look forward to hearing about her continued success!
+Sharlyn attends Webers Honors College at San Diego State & we look forward to hearing about her continued success.

 NATHAN | San Diego State University